by Eric B. Hare

 rock below me.

-to see if I
+see whether I

-Out the Barrel"
+“Roll Out the

-or something
+Barrel” or

-like that; but
+that; but when

-when he
+he recognized

-I was playing
+that I was

-hymns he clapped
+playing hymns he

-his hands over
+hands over his

-his ears and ran
+ears and ran to

-to the other
+the other side

-side of the
+of the camp,

-camp, saying, "I
+saying, “I don’t

 don’t belong

-belong here.
-Let
+here.
+Let me get

-me out of here
+out of here

-those who cursed
+with those who

-and swore, and
+swore, and it

-it was
+was punishment

-him to be where
+to him to be

 people sang,